 We believe that the Bible fully, clearly, and sufficiently reveals how God is to be worshiped.
-Therefore, nothing should be introduced into the worship of God except what He Himself has commanded.
+Therefore, nothing should be offered to God in worship except what He Himself has commanded.
 We also embrace the remarkable simplicity and spirituality of New Testament worship as instituted by Christ through His apostles.

 FREQUENTLY ASKED QUESTIONS

 (1) “WHAT IS SCRIPTURAL WORSHIP?” — Scriptural worship amounts to a firm conviction that God should only be worshiped according to the Bible, with no additions or subtractions (Deut.
 12:29-32).
 Why is this so important?
 One reason is that, according to the clear teaching of our Lord and Savior Jesus Christ, true worship is fundamentally an act of service (Luke 4:8).